HansRen1024/Tensorflow-preprocessing-training-testing/README.md

 中文地址： http://blog.csdn.net/renhanchi/article/details/79570665

     All parameters are in **arg_parsing.py**.
-So before you start this program, you should read it carefully.
+So before you start this program, you should read it carefully!!!

 **STEPS:**

-1.Put all images in different diractories.
+1. Put all images in different diractories.
 Then run **img2list.sh** to create a txt file containing pathes and labels of all iamges.

 ![txt content](https://img-blog.csdn.net/20180320151535236 "")

-2.Run **list2bin.py** to convert the images from rgb to tfrecords.
+2. Run **list2bin.py** to convert the images from rgb to tfrecords.

-3.For single computer, one GPU or more, whatever.
+3. For single computer, one GPU or more, whatever.
 Just run:

     python main.py --mode=training

-4.For distribution, first you should modify **PS_HOSTS** and **WORKER_HOSTS** in **arg_parsing.py**.
+4. For distribution, first you should modify **PS_HOSTS** and **WORKER_HOSTS** in **arg_parsing.py**.
 And then copy all dataset and codes to every server.

 For ps host, run: